Hellenoturkism: Founding and premise

 In the 15th century, a Greek philosopher, George of Trebizond, 1395-1484 (the date of his death varies from 1472 to 1486 depending on the sources), who aimed at synthesizing Islam in the form of Alevism and Christianity in the form of Greek Orthodoxy, is considered by some supporters of Hellenoturkism as one of the main thinkers and founders of their ideology.
 He addressed the new ruler of the Empire, Fatih, or Mehmed the Conqueror, in a letter of 1466 as the legal emperor of the Romans and of the whole earth, and also as the common emperor of both Romans and Turks.

 In the 20th century, the ideology of Hellenoturkism was revived by the historian Dimitri Kitsikis who beginning in 1966, with numerous books, articles and conference papers focussed on the subject, and with political activity in both Greece and Turkey, as an advisor of both Greek President Konstantinos Karamanlis and of Turkish President Turgut Özal, strove to establish the basis of a Turkish-Greek Confederation.

 According to proponents, a bilingual "Greek Turkish Confederation" (East Mediterranean Confederation) between Greece, Turkey and Cyprus (with national capitals in Athens, Ankara and Nicosia, and Confederation parliament in Istanbul) would (to an extent) be a reincarnation of the Byzantine/Ottoman Empires; thus filling the political, cultural and economic vacuum left behind by the absence of these two historic superpowers in the East Mediterranean region.
 It would have the largest economy and military in the area covering the Balkans, the Middle East, the East Mediterranean, the Caucasus and Central Asia, and could become a key global great power due to its geographic location.
-During the 2010-2015 Greek financial crisis, the idea resurfaced both in Turkey and Greece.

 However today, Hellenoturkism has little support in Turkey or Greece (excluding Cyprus).
 Although it has significantly grown in recognition, support and popularity as a result of its presentation in digital media and online platforms or forums.

-Meanwhile in the recognized Cyprus and unrecognized North Cyprus; the ideas of a united Cypriot federation, Taksim (Turkish unification), and Enosis (Full Greek unification) are more common.
+Meanwhile in the recognized Cyprus and unrecognized North Cyprus; the ideas of a united Cypriot federation, Taksim (Partition between Greece & Turkey) by Turks, and Enosis (Unification with Greece) by Greeks are more common.